AmenaTalukder/AmenaTalukder/README.md

 ## 📚 Notable Projects

+- **Chat Application** : This is a real-time chat application with user authentication, avatar management, and instant messaging, built using the MERN stack (React + Node.js + MongoDB).
 - **Fresh Food**: Online Sushi ordering platform which is a modern,responsive and interactive web application built with React and tailwind CSS.
 - **Online Education site**: LearnFlow is a modern, responsive and fully functional front-end interface for an Online education Platform.
 - **Travel App**: A modern ,responsive travel website UI built using React and SCSS.
 Includes animated components, video background home & footer and a sleek layout design.